 - 4.1.
 No employee of the Council is allowed to take any gratuity, or to undertake paid private work of any kind in connection with the cemetery/burial ground either in their own time of during their employed hours. - 4.2.
-No person shall canvass or solicit business in the burial grounds.
+No person shall canvass or solicit business in the burial grounds. - 4.3.

-- 4.3.
 All fees for interments or memorial works must be paid in full to the Council in advance. - 4.4.
 The Council will publish a scale of fees and charges annually.
 Residents of the area will qualify for reduced fees compared to non-residents.
-A resident is defined as somebody who, immediately prior to their death, was a resident of the parish, or who lived in the parish for over ten years and moved out of the area less than 24 months before their death.
-Exceptions in respect of non-parishioner charges may be made if the deceased had to move out of the parish into a hospital, hospice, or nursing home. - 4.5.
+A resident is defined as somebody who, immediately prior to their death, was a resident of the area, or who lived in the area for over ten years and moved out of the area less than 24 months before their death.
+Exceptions will be made if the deceased had to move out of the parish into a hospital, hospice or nursing home, then the excess non-parishioner charges will not apply. - 4.5.
 The Council reserves the right to amend these regulations and to deal with any circumstances or contingency not provided for in the regulations as necessary.
-The Council reserves the right to determine whom a plot will be allocated to.